Click here for an ad-free PDF version of this talk!

-Engineering Controls– Setup work areas that are ergonomically friendly to all employees.
+Engineering Controls– Set up work areas that are ergonomically friendly to all employees.
 Install mechanical lifting devices and conveyor belts where feasible to limit handling objects.
-Install proper shelving and setup storage areas that keep objects and lifts within an optimal range.
+Install proper shelving and set up storage areas that keep objects and lifts within an optimal range.
 Keeping objects within the proper range helps keep employees from making awkward or dangerous lifts that can result in a sprain.

 Administrative Controls– Use the buddy system when lifting any awkward or heavy objects.
 Agree on weight limits for lifting.
-For example, having a policy to not lift anything over 100lbs as a team without first involving a supervisor to see if there is a safer way to complete the lift is an administrative control.
+For example, having a policy to not lift anything over 100lbs as a team without first involving a supervisor to see if there is a safer way to complete the lift is an example of an administrative control.
 Also, always select employees who are physically capable of making the lifts of a task before the work begins.

-Personal protective equipment such as back supports or back belts have not shown to be overly effective in preventing back injuries.
+Personal protective equipment such as back supports or back belts has not shown to be overly effective in preventing back injuries.
 These devices often create a false sense of security when completing lifts.
 Individuals should focus on stretching and using proper lifting techniques over using a back belt to keep them safe.

 - Are there hazardous lifts we can eliminate in our daily operations?

-– Are we using engineering controls when we cannot eliminate a lift or are we just completing the lifts without looking at a safer way to do them?
+- Are we using engineering controls when we cannot eliminate a lift, or are we just completing the lifts without looking at a safer way to do them?